mannysvb/WPI-Heat-Audit-Public/README.md

 Cells B2:H2 uses the =IMPORTRANGE formula by inputting the link and defined range.

-  *Please see the folder Google Apps Script for the code to copy on your own Biodiversity and Temperature Database Google Sheet.
-It is worth noting that this formula only consistently works when using defined ranges as shown in the following picture*
+  *It is worth noting that this formula only consistently works when using defined ranges as shown in the following picture.
+Please see the folder Google Apps Script for the code to copy on your own Biodiversity and Temperature Database Google Sheet.*

 <img width="1439" alt="Screenshot 2023-03-05 at 10 29 32 AM" src="https://user-images.githubusercontent.com/124530176/222984698-942b93d6-3d12-407f-b259-38a7be4db1a4.png">